• Home

 Medical Professional Advisor

 Cindy Montag, BSN, RN has specialized in pediatrics for 37 years.
-Her professional experience began in the pediatric unit at Hurley Medical Center, Flint, MI, for two years before working at the University of Michigan C.S.Mott Children's Hospital for 35 years.
-Her critical care experience includes both the Neonatal Intensive Care Unit (NICU) and Pediatric Intensive Care Unit (PICU).
+Her professional experience began in the pediatric unit at Hurley Medical Center, Flint, MI, for two years before working at Michigan Medicine's C.S.Mott Children's Hospital for 35 years.
+Her critical care experience includes both the Neonatal Intensive Care Unit (NICU) and Pediatric Intensive Care Unit.
 In the NICU, she also served on the transport team and as a preceptor to new staff.
 In the PICU, she was a charge nurse and preceptor to new staff.
 Her experience in ambulatory care nursing began in the Pediatric Walk-In clinic.This was an unscheduled, acute care clinic serving a patient population from newborn to age 18.
 The spectrum of medical problems seen in this clinic ranged from minor complaints to major medical emergencies.

-Cindy Montag, RN, BSN was a Clinical Care Coordinator in pediatric endocrinology for 11 years.
+Cindy Montag, BSN, RN was a Clinical Care Coordinator in pediatric endocrinology for 11 years.
 Here she coordinated a statewide, grant-funded Newborn Screening Follow-Up program for endocrine disorders, in conjunction with the Michigan Department of Community Health.
 Endocrine newborn screening results and recommendations were provided to the parents and primary care healthcare providers for every child born in Michigan.
 Mrs. Montag's most recent role in ambulatory care nursing was with the Children's Intestinal Rehabilitation Program (ChIRP), an interdisciplinary collaborative program of physicians, nurses, dieticians, social workers and a PharmD for children with short gut syndrome.
 Mrs. Montag worked closely with the parents and home care and school nurses to meet the many needs of these children including provision of patient/family education.

-Cindy Montag, RN, BSN has administrative experience as both an Assistant Head Nurse in pediatric ambulatory nursing and as a Clinical Nurse Supervisor in the pediatric intensive care unit.
+Cindy Montag, BSN, RN has administrative experience as both an Assistant Head Nurse in pediatric ambulatory nursing and as a Clinical Nurse Supervisor in the pediatric intensive care unit.
 She has planned and moderated a conference for parents of children with congenital hypothyroidism annually.
 She has also served on various committees in C.S.
 Mott Children's Hospital.
 Mrs. Montag is a published co-author of journal articles pertaining to neonatology issues.
 She has also been a speaker at various pediatric conferences.

 Please Note: This website is best viewed on desktop as it is not optimized for handheld devices.